m-baqir/Knights-Club/README.md

 - About us page.
   - Admin can create or update the content of about us page.
   - The other users can only see about us page.

+### **Suong Tran**
+- Image Gallery
+  - User and others will be able to see their image in a gallery like environment.
+The user can also alter their gallery as much as they want.
+  -
+- Notification
+  - This will get all the unread message from the inbox feature and turn it into a popup dropdown list so that user can click on it to see the subject of the message as well as the name of the person who has sent it.
+- Status.
+  - User will be able to freely change the online status of themselve.
+Moreover, it will automatically change the user status to online whenever they login.